Sunday, May 16, 2010

 The decision regarding the extent to which humans shall disturb the larger community of life should be a collective decision.

-A basic principle of property rights requires that those who degrade the value of property must compensate the owner(s) for the damage done or value lost.
+A basic principle of property rights requires that those who degrade the value of others' property will compensate the owners for the damage done or value lost.
 If we believe that we all own the air and water in common, then we should require industries that cause pollution to pay a fee to the people at large, because their actions degrade the quality of that which belongs to all of us.
 We should respect public property rights, too.

 Destruction of meadows and forests for conversion to monoculture farmland, pasture, paving and structures adversely impacts environmental quality.
 It would make sense to assess a fee on monoculture, paving and other kinds of land-use, to counteract the economic incentives that encourage destruction of biodiversity and wildlife habitat.
 The most appropriate fee would be a fee that is just high enough to ensure that destruction of wildlife habitat and loss of biodiversity are not carried to an extent that most people would say is excessive.